|Dr. Jan Stelovsky||

 Because the course is very practically oriented, you should be quite proficient

 be very important.
-A good experience with using library modules is essential,
+A good experience with using frameworks and library modules is essential,

 too.
 You should also be familiar

 with basic concepts such as threads and exceptions- if you have not heard about

 these concepts, you should study them on your own - they will not be covered

 Some topics (e.g. XML) will seem to go beyond the scope of the course.
 However, they may be covered because of their importance and (future) general implications on user interface and multimedia software development.

 This is the formula for determining the final grade: